matthewkastor/cmudict-to-sqlite/README.md

 >
 > [Wikipedia](http://en.wikipedia.org/wiki/CMU_Pronouncing_Dictionary)

+A copy of cmudict.0.7a is included in the root of this project as is a copy of the sqlite database generated from it.
+The reasons I did not simply distribute the database are:

+* The CMU Pronouncing Dictionary may be updated in the future
+* SQLite may be updated and users may want to regenerate the database
+* Users may wish to add their own updates to the cmudict and want to regenerate the database
+* Users may wish to backup their database to the same format of the cmudict and run comparisons on the text of the original

 ## Install it on node from npm

 `npm install cmudict-to-sqlite`

 ## Usage

-Converting the CMU Pronouncing Dictionary from the flat file `cmudict` into an sqlite database:
+### Converting the CMU Pronouncing Dictionary from the flat file `cmudict` into an sqlite database:

 ```
 var cmu = require('cmudict-to-sqlite');